-As at the date of signature of this report, the world is emerging from the shadow of the COVID-19 pandemic only to be faced by a geopolitical crisis in Europe which could have far reaching consequences for macroeconomic stability and international rules based order itself.
+As at the date of signature of this report, the world is still emerging from the shadow of the COVID-19 pandemic.
+The associated economic uncertainty, combined with the ongoing geopolitical crisis in Europe, could have far reaching consequences for macroeconomic stability and international rules based order itself.
 The board and management are aware of the risks these developments pose to all facets of our operations and are taking necessary mitigating action.